Skip to Questions and Objections List

 Aren‘t you being prideful because you think you know better than the great theologians of the past?

 No, not at all.
-Just because someone who is considered to be of high esteem says something different than a person of lower esteem it doesn’t mean the higher esteemed person is correct.
-This is not a matter of pride.
-It’s a matter of truth.
+Just because someone considered to be of high esteem says something different from a person of lower esteem, it doesn’t mean the person of higher esteem is correct.
+This is not a matter of pride; it’s a matter of truth.

-Jesus was also accused of being prideful since He acted and spoke as one with greater authority than others such as Moses.
-It wasn’t about pride though.
-It was about truth.
+Jesus was also accused of being prideful because He acted and spoke with greater authority than others, such as Moses.
+It wasn’t about pride, though; it was about truth.

 Why do I believe I understand the truth of these things?
 It’s not because I believe I am somehow greater than others.
-It is because I have read the Bible and come to a different understanding.
-An understanding that I believe is true based on the information given, not based on how highly I esteem myself to be.
+It is because I have read the Bible and come to a different understanding—an understanding that I believe is true based on the information given, not on how highly I esteem myself.

 Return To List Top or Return To Study